 What Makes a Valley a Closed Valley?

 There are two predominant methods for completing the flashing of a valley in a shingle roof system.
 These methods are to either install a closed valley or an open valley.
-In order to understand what makes a valley either closed or open, it is important to understand how a valley is constructed.
+To understand what makes a valley either closed or open, it is important to understand how a valley is constructed.

 What Makes a Valley an Open Valley?

-In comparison to a closed valley, an open valley adds an additional layer of lining into the valley.
+In comparison to a closed valley, an open valley adds another layer of lining into the valley.
 After the self-adhering underlayment, such as ice and water shield is installed in the valley, a pre-bent metal valley lining is installed.
-This valley material can be manufactured from any type of metal that will resist the effects of weather, acid rain, and other contaminants.
+This valley material can be manufactured from any metal that will resist the effects of weather, acid rain, and other contaminants.

 As the asphalt shingles are installed over the roof deck, the shingles are extended into the valley.
 However, these shingles are not run through the valley area.
 In addition, it is important to avoid nailing the shingles through the valley metal.
 A chalk line is then used to strike a line from the top of the valley to the bottom of the valley.
 The shingles are then cut out of the valley area, “opening” the surface of the valley lining to water run-off and the environment.